RegardsOss/RegardsOss.github.io/docs/development/services/notifier/plugins/recipient-sender-plugins.md

 - Send notification to the exchange used by the Worker Manager
 - `ackRequired` is defined to `true`, so the worker will acknowledge the dissemination.
 Moreover, `blockingRequired` is defined to `true`, which means the notification should prevent the emitter to allow product modification or deletion
-- Administrators can send any product to this worker threw HMI, as `directNotificationEnabled` is true and an HMI `description` is provided
+- Administrators can send any product to this worker through HMI, as `directNotificationEnabled` is true and an HMI `description` is provided

 ```json title="Send notification to WorkerManager with acknowledge required, direct notification allowed"